 - Strainer – Any kind will do.
 Just set strainer lined with cheesecloth over a bowl to catch the whey (watery part separated from yogurt) and you are good to go.

-- STEP TWO: Press “yogurt” button until “boil” shows on screen.
-After about 30 minutes it will start to be and the screen will switch to “YOGT”.
-After boiling is completely I usually double check the temperature with a thermometer.
+Pour the cold milk in the pressure cooker.
+You can use whole, 2%, or skim.
+Press “yogurt” button until “boil” shows on screen.
+After about 30 minutes it will start to beep loudly, which means boiling is “done.”
+But it usually isn’t.
+I always double check the temperature with a thermometer.
 If it hasn’t reached 180ºF yet, turn on SAUTE to heat and stir milk until it reaches the correct temperature.

-- STEP THREE: Now it’s time to bring the yogurt from 180ºF (82ºC) down to 110-115ºF (43ºC-46ºC).
-You can simply remove the Instant Pot insert and let it sit on the counter for about 45 minutes, stirring occasionally (make sure to keep checking temperature when you stir).
-Alternatively, place the insert into a bowl of ice water, stirring for about 5 minutes, or until temperature reaches 110-115ºF (43ºC-46ºC).
+Now it’s time to bring the yogurt from 180ºF (82ºC) down to 110-115ºF (43ºC-46ºC).
+You can simply remove the insert and let it sit on the counter for about 45 minutes, stirring occasionally (make sure to keep checking temperature when you stir).

-- STEP FOUR: Add the yogurt starter (“Starter” is a fancy term for store bought plain yogurt.
+Then whisk in the yogurt starter (“Starter” is a fancy term for store bought plain yogurt.
 Scroll down for the best brand to use.)

 The cold start method simply uses ultra filtered milk and a couple tablespoons of plain yogurt (also known as yogurt starter).
 No boil yogurt can only be done with ultra filtered milk, such as Fairlife brand.